 - Observe: When you identify your triggers, try not to judge yourself or go right into problem-solving mode.
 Instead observe your thoughts from the place of the observing self.

 - Practice mindfulness: Practice being present in the moment without judgment or interpretation.

 - Remember to have self-compassion: Your behaviors won’t change overnight.
 These skills take practice.
 Have compassion for yourself, and offer yourself grace when you make mistakes.

-The principles of ACT are similar to other therapies, such as cognitive behavioral therapy (CBT).
-In fact, ACT is considered a “third wave” approach that expands upon the original principles of cognitive behavioral therapy.
-Both therapies offer helpful ways people can engage with their thoughts, feelings, and behaviors.
-However, CBT and ACT are two separate therapies with meaningful differences.
+ACT has qualities in common with other therapies, especially cognitive behavioral therapy (CBT).
+ACT has even been described as a “third wave” approach that expands on CBT’s original principles.
+Both approaches offer helpful ways to engage with your thoughts, feelings, and behaviors.
+However, CBT and ACT are two separate types of therapy, and they have meaningful differences.

-CBT encourages people to evaluate and challenge any unhelpful or unwanted thoughts.
-ACT moves away from the attempt to eliminate or correct these experiences.
-Instead, ACT encourages people to live a meaningful and enjoyable life while also accepting the reality that pain is an inevitable aspect of human existence.
+CBT encourages you to evaluate and challenge unhelpful or unwanted thoughts.
+ACT moves away from trying to eliminate or correct these experiences.
+Instead it encourages you to live a meaningful and enjoyable life while accepting the reality that pain is an unavoidable part of human existence.

 To create change, CBT relies on analysis and problem-solving, while ACT relies on observance and acceptance.
-People who undergo ACT learn to detach themselves from unhelpful thoughts or experiences instead of getting caught up in them or struggling against them.
+People who are treated with ACT learn to detach themselves from unhelpful thoughts or experiences instead of getting caught up in them or struggling against them.

 About the author